 The trip from Finse to Flåm is an good day-trip following the foot and bicycle path along the railway to Myrdal and down to Flåm valley.
 Distance: 55km.
-Drop off bike at the bike depot in Flåm, get your luggage from the train stataion and check into your hotel.
+Drop off bike at the bike depot in Flåm, get your overnight luggage from the train station and check into your hotel.

 Lunch is a packed lunch.

 Before departing, head out for some sightseeing in Bergen.
 A hike or Fløibanen Funicular journey up to the top of Mount Fløyen is a must for first-time visitors to the city.
 There is great shopping in the old Hanseatic wharf Bryggen, as well as numerous fascinating museums and historic sights.

 All prices listed are per person in twin/double rooms.

 DBS Rallar Haugastøl Classic Women's and Men's bike included in price.
 8 gears, Front Suspension, Hub-brake in addition to regular brakes (3 brakes in total), Alu frame, Luggage carrier and Flat pedals (no SPD).
 Upgrades can be requested.